NLP-SIG/idsnlp-2024/README.md

-# SSNLP-2023
+# IDSNLP-2024

-Website for SSNLP 2023 to be held at School of Computing, National University of Singapore on 4 December 2023.
+ We are pleased to announce that NUS IDS (Institute of Data Science) NLP-SIG Workshop for TheWebConf 2024 will be held on Friday, May 17.